TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnect-ascsynchronizationcycledisabled.md

 When the synchronization cycle is disabled on an Azure AD Connect server, the synchronization process will no longer synchronize data between the on-premises Active Directory and Azure Active Directory.
 Please enable the synchronization cycle on each affected Azure AD Connect server.
 <!--/issueDescription-->
 ## **Recommended steps**
-To enable the synchronization cycle, execute the following PowerShell cmdlet on the AADConnect server:
+To enable the synchronization cycle, execute the following PowerShell cmdlet on the Azure AD Connect server:

 `Set-ADSyncScheduler -SyncCycleEnabled $true`